cmd-stream/cmd-stream-go/README.md

 the client and server.

 The client codec encodes commands and decodes results from the connection.
-The server codec does the same thing, but in reverse. cms-stream-go was designed with [mus-stream-go](https://github.com/mus-format/mus-stream-go) in mind, but you can use any other serializer with it.
+The server codec does the same thing, but in reverse. cmd-stream-go was designed with [mus-stream-go](https://github.com/mus-format/mus-stream-go) in mind, but you can use any other serializer with it.